dryzhkov/bits-and-pieces/drzip/README.md

-### Data compressor that uses the Huffman coding algroright to compress and decompress text.
+### Data compressor that uses Huffman coding algorithm to compress and decompress text.

 drzip.py - contains main logic for compression